Country Profile: South Africa

 Environment

-South Africa faces several environmental challenges, including limited freshwater resources and pollution from agricultural runoff and urban waste.
-The country is party to various international environmental agreements aimed at addressing climate change and biodiversity.
+South Africa faces various environmental challenges, including limited freshwater resources and pollution from agricultural runoff.
+The nation is part of several international environmental agreements.

 Transportation